 forward basis at any time and will post such changed version on our Site.
 Each Order is made under, incorporates, and is governed by the version of this Agreement posted on our Site as of the effective date of the applicable Order.

 of the mutual understanding of the Parties and supersedes and cancels all previous written and oral agreements and communications relating to the subject matter of such Order.
-To the extent any Organizer Policies conflict with this Agreement, this Agreement shall govern.
+To the extent any Helm Policies conflict with this Agreement, this Agreement shall govern.
 In the event of a conflict between the body of an Order and the body of this Agreement, the body of the Order shall govern.

 payment obligations) to the extent caused by a condition that was beyond the Party’s reasonable control (for example, natural disaster, act of war or terrorism, riot, labor condition, governmental action, and Internet disturbance).